Colin-Whelan/Colin-Whelan.github.io/_posts/2022-10-03-organic-shapes.md

 ## Webmails

 There is full support in all webmails and mobile.
 AOL and Yahoo don't support the '/' in the border-radius, so the style must be split into individual parts.
-Thanks to [Mark Robbins from GoodEmailCode](https://www.goodemailcode.com/){:target="_blank"}{:rel="noopener noreferrer"} for helping with that.
+Thanks to [Mark Robbins](https://twitter.com/M_J_Robbins){:target="_blank"}{:rel="noopener noreferrer"} for helping with that.

 ```html
 <!--[if !mso]-->